 Fortunately, in the case of the ServiceNow vulnerability, the negative impacts of the exposed data weren’t as bad as they could have been.
 However, there are plenty of examples of cloud computing breaches that have been far more impactful.
 For instance, in August 2020, the same month the ServiceNow vulnerability was discovered, Capital One Financial settled with federal banking regulators connected to a 2019 hacking incident.

 In the cloud security-related breach, the personal data of approximately 100 million Americans and 6 million Canadians who either owned or had applied for a Capital One credit card had their data exposed.
-This was in addition to 140,000 Social Security numbers and 80,000 bank account numbers.
+This was in addition to 140,000 Social Security and 80,000 bank account numbers.
 Although Capital One had been the victim of a hacking attack, it was found to have failed to implement the right security controls to protect its customers.
 Capital One was fined a massive $80 million in connection with the breach.

 Protect yourself as best you can